gitlabhq/gitlab-runner/docs/install/docker.md

 ### Register the runner

 The final step is to [register a new runner](../register/index.md#docker).
-The GitLab Runner Container won't pick up any jobs until it's registered.
+The GitLab Runner container doesn't pick up any jobs until it's registered.

 ## Update configuration